Human rights in the Democratic Republic of the Congo: Women

 Some families forced rape victims to marry the men who raped them or to forego prosecution in exchange for money or goods from the rapist.

-Transitional government security forces, armed groups, and civilians perpetrated widespread rape against women and girls (see section 1.g).

 Victims and experts cited widespread impunity as the main reason sexual violence continued.
 A small number of sexual violence cases, mostly committed by civilians, have been brought to court.
 In general, however, most victims did not have sufficient confidence in the justice system to pursue formal legal action for fear of subjecting themselves to further humiliation and possible reprisal.

 Female genital mutilation (FGM), while not widespread, exists among some populations in northern parts of the country; the prevalence of FGM is estimated at 5% of women in the country.
 FGM is now illegal: the law imposes a penalty of two to five years of prison and a fine of 200,000 Congolese francs on any person who violates the "physical or functional integrity" of the genital organs.

 The constitution prohibits forced prostitution and bans prostitution of children under age 18.
 Although there were no available statistics regarding its prevalence, adult and child prostitution occurred throughout the country, and there were reports of women and girls pressured or forced to engage in prostitution by their families.
 Security forces encouraged prostitution and used prostitutes, and there were unconfirmed reports that security forces harassed and raped prostitutes.

 There were reports that women were trafficked (see section 5, Trafficking).

 Sexual harassment occurred throughout the country; however, no statistics existed regarding its prevalence.
 The new sexual violence law prohibits sexual harassment, and the minimum penalty prescribed by law is a prison sentence of one to 20 years; however, by year's end judicial authorities had yet to bring charges in a single case.